St. Peter's Basilica

 Photo by Sonse, "St. Peter's Basilica and Gardens of Vatican City," cropped, CC BY 2.0, via Wikimedia Commons.

 Scripture gives the tradition its theological backbone.
-Jesus tells Peter, "you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it" (Matthew 16:18, NIV) — a play on words in the original Greek between Peter's name and the word for rock.
+Jesus tells Peter, "you are Peter, and on this rock I will build my church, and the powers of death shall not prevail against it" (Matthew 16:18, RSV-CE) — a play on words in the original Greek between Peter's name and the word for rock.
 Centuries of Christian interpretation have read that verse as pointing toward Peter's unique role in the Church's foundation, and a basilica built quite literally on top of his grave has always been understood as this promise made visible in stone.

 Two churches, twelve hundred years apart